5 Layers of Security: How TopFlow Mitigates OWASP Top 10

 Layer 4: Execution

-SSRF prevention, cycle detection, timeout enforcement
+SSRF prevention (provenance-aware), cycle detection, timeout enforcement, sandboxed JS

 Layer 5: External APIs